michaelcontento/michaelcontento.github.io/content/article/2023/03_20_nullable-reference-types-in-c#/index.en.md

 categories = ["Development"]
 +++

 C# is a popular programming language that is widely used in the development of various applications.
 Microsoft has been working hard to make C# more robust and feature-rich, and one of the additions to the language (added in C# 8) are the nullable reference types.
-The C# nullable references feature allows developers to better control `null` values and handle null reference exceptions.
+The C# nullable references feature allows developers to better control `null` values and handle null reference exceptions. <!--more-->

 In this blog post, we'll explore C# nullable references in detail, including what they are, why they're important, and how to use them in your code.